 Commonly Asked Questions

 Admission to the Program is competitive but is open to all 3rd year and first-semester 4th year students.

 Two informational meetings are held each year and applications are submitted in February for the following year.

 The College arranges housing for all D.C. students in corporate extended stay apartments in Washington, D.C.
 The residence, which also houses students from numerous other colleges, has easy access to public transportation and is across the street from a grocery store.
 Parking is available for a monthly fee that is paid directly to the housing provider.
 Residency with other students is required as it ensures a cohesive experience for all involved and is crucial for the community building aspect of the program.

 How do I find an internship?

-The Center for Interdisciplinary Studies resource room houses information on many internship possibilities in D.C., as well as agency evaluations by former Holy Cross students.
+The center houses information on many internship possibilities in D.C., as well as agency evaluations by former Holy Cross students.
+Some opportunities are posted to Handshake.
 Students may also meet individually with the director of the program to discuss different internship possibilities.

 What is the cost?